 The result, Silbert said, would be an environment similar to the New York Stock Exchange (NYSE), where individual customers go through brokers such as Fidelity or TD Ameritrade in order to complete transactions.
 The idea for the market itself is based on the IntercontinentalExchange (ICE) Group.

-Founded in 1997, ICE is a 24-hour, Internet-based high capacity trading platforms focused on the global commodity and financial products marketplaces.
+, ICE is a 24-hour, Internet-based high capacity trading platforms focused on the global commodity and financial products marketplaces.

 By providing a similar environment to existing structures, Silbert hopes money services business (MSBs) and banks will be more open to dealing with bitcoin and bitcoin-related investment services.

 According to Silbert, the exchange will have three main functions.